johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-05-25-ts-loader-goes-webpack-4-again/index.md

 description: 'TypeScript webpack loader `ts-loader@9.7+` now supports webpack 4.'
 ---

-Back in 2021 I published a post called ["`ts-loader` goes webpack 5"](../2021-04-20-ts-loader-goes-webpack-5/index.md) which was a big exciting post about how `ts-loader` was upgraded to directly support webpack 5, and drop support for webpack 4 in v9 of `ts-loader`.
+Back in 2021 I published a post called [`ts-loader` goes webpack 5](../2021-04-20-ts-loader-goes-webpack-5/index.md) which was a big exciting post about how `ts-loader` was upgraded to directly support webpack 5, and drop support for webpack 4 in v9 of `ts-loader`.

 For reasons which I'll get into shortly, as of v9.7.0, `ts-loader` now supports both webpack 5 (as it did already) **and** webpack 4.
 So if you're a webpack 4 user, you can now use `ts-loader@9`, rather than using `ts-loader@8`.